john-griffin/guides-source/guides/release/reference/syntax-conversion-guide.md

 <MyGreeting @params={{array "Hello" "World"}}>
 ```

-### When to use classic invocation syntax?
+### When to use curly invocation syntax?

-Although Angle Bracket syntax is considered to be the best approach, classic invocation syntax is fine to keep using.
+Although Angle Bracket syntax is considered to be the best approach, curly invocation syntax is fine to keep using.
-In some cases, classic invocation is still required.
+In some cases, curly invocation is still required.
 When you need direct support for positional arguments or if your components are nested within the file tree, you should still reach for those curly braces:

 ```handlebars